- Program Overview

 - The student must list all courses taken and indicate whether all prerequisites, if any, have been fulfilled.

-- Approval will be based on the prospect that the student has already completed at least 33 of the 36 hours of coursework required for completion of the degree and that the student has taken five courses in the major area of study and three courses in the minor area.
+- Approval will be based on the prospect that the student has already completed at least 30 out of the 33 hours of coursework required for completion of the degree and that the student has taken five courses in the concentration and three courses in the minor area.

-- The major area of study must be selected from one of the following: Health Communication Studies, Mass Communication Studies, or Public Relations Studies.
+- The concentration must be selected from one of the following: Health Communication Studies, Mass Communication Studies, or Public Relations Studies.
 The minor area must be selected from one of the remaining options.

 - The student must register for COMM 6398: Comprehensive Examination during the semester they take the comprehensive exam.
 The course will be graded Satisfactory (S) or Unsatisfactory (U), and will comprise the last 3 required hours of coursework.